wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-setup/includes/setup.md

 - Click **Save changes**.

 You have successfully set up and activated your first SharePoint Syntex environment in the Human Resources libraries.
-When Contoso decides to rollout SharePoint Syntex to other departments, you'll return to your Microsoft 365 Admin Center to add more sites.
+When Contoso decides to rollout SharePoint Syntex to other departments, you'll return to your Microsoft 365 admin center to add more sites.